bruceravel/demeter/documentation/Athena/analysis/lr.rst

    :target: ../_images/lr_fit.png
    :width: 100%

+   The results of the log-ratio fit to the Cu metal.

 .. _lr_pd_fit:

 .. figure:: ../../_images/lr_pd_fit.png
    :target: ../_images/lr_pd_fit.png
    :width: 100%

+   The results of the phase-difference fit to the Cu metal.

 .. subfigend::
    :width: 0.4
    :label: _fig-lrplots

-   The results of the log-ratio/phase-difference fit to the Cu metal.

 The three plot buttons behave just like the purple plot buttons would behave were only the standard and unknown marked.